asterics/AsTeRICS-Grid/docs/documentation_user/10_word_forms.md

 3. **Word form**: the value of the new word form
 4. **Pronunciation**: (optional) alternative pronunciation for the new word form
 5. **Add word form**: adds the newly defined word form to the list
 6. **Import/export data to/from all grids**: if activated, word forms are not only imported/exported for the current element, but for all elements within all grids.
 This options helps to quickly edit all word forms (e.g. managed in an external spreadsheet).
+Note that data can only be imported to all grids (globally) if the data to import contains the fourth column `ID` (see below) and the target elements contain a word form with tag `BASE` (which is used for mapping the word forms correctly).
 7. **Override existing word forms**: if activated, all existing word forms are overwritten at import.
 Always activated if importing globally.
 8. **Import from clipboard**: imports word forms from the clipboard, copied from an external spreadsheet.
 The columns that can be imported are: `WORD FORM`, `LANG (2 digits)`, `TAGS (comma separated)`, `ID`, `PRONUNCIATION`.
 The order of columns is important, but not all have to be existing, so it's also possible to copy only the first ones.
 The value `ID` is only relevant for importing elements to all grids (globally) and it's automatically generated at exporting from all grids globally.
 9. **Copy to clipboard**: copies word forms to the clipboard in a format that can be pasted to a spreadsheet.